msvrtan/hands-on-phpspec-session/README.md

 Given we have 100 urls
 When I fetch them
-Then I should see 100 page contents retrieved
+Then I should see 100 page contents retrieved and saved